Quick answer

 Each approach matters.
 Modeling sets the everyday example, hands on activities give kindness a concrete shape, and stories build the perspective taking that real kindness depends on.
 They work best together, woven through ordinary family life.

 Verdict: Model kindness, offer real activities, and talk about feelings throughout the day.
-Then let Sleepytale own the calm close of it, with a gentle bedtime story that lets your child feel how good it feels to care, right as the day winds down.
+Then let Cleo help whenever you want another voice, with a story, a song, or a small lesson that lets your child feel how good it feels to care, in the middle of the afternoon or right as the day winds down.

 Frequently Asked Questions